Oddo launches 760 million euro offer for BHF Kleinwort Benson

 The Chinese investor sees acquiring BHF as an important step in establishing a financial platform in Germany and beyond.
 It already owns a near 20 percent stake in BHF and aims to buy a further 9 percent, which would give it a sizeable say in the bank's operations even if Oddo's bid succeeds.

-"Fosun takes note of Oddo's announcement and is analyzing the situation," a Fosun spokesman said, declining further comment.
+"Fosun takes note of Oddo's announcement and is analysing the situation," a Fosun spokesman said, declining further comment.

 Oddo said it now holds nearly 22 percent in BHF and has secured commitments from two other shareholders, U.S. investor Franklin Templeton Group and Aqton, a vehicle controlled by big BMW (BMWG.DE) shareholder Stefan Quandt, which made it confident of being able to acquire more than 50 percent of BHF's capital.